NervanaSystems/ngraph/doc/sphinx/source/testing-libngraph.rst

 After building and installing the nGraph library to your system, the next logical step is to compile a framework that you can use to run a training/inference model with one of the backends that are now enabled.

 For this early release, we provide integration guides for

 * `MXNet`_,
 * `TensorFlow`_, and
-* `neon`_.
+* neon™ `frontend framework`_

-Integration guides for each of these other frameworks is tentatively forthcoming and/or open to the community for contributions and sample or example documentation:
+Integration guides for each of these other frameworks is tentatively forthcoming and/or open to the community for contributions and sample
+documentation:

 * `Chainer`_,
 * `PyTorch`_,
 * `Caffe2`_, and

 * ... .

 ..
 Frameworks not yet written / algorithms that do not yet exist

 .. _GTest framework: https://github.com/google/googletest.git